Quant-Insight/Qi_API/README.md

 * API key

-  * If you still don't have an API key, you can contact Quant-Insight to get a API trial key.
+  * If you still don't have an API key, you can contact Quant-Insight.

   * If you already have an API key, you just need to add this part of the code at the beginning with your API key instead of 'ADD-YOUR-       API-KEY-HERE':